 medical expenses or pain and suffering) to anyone injured or killed by

-your car, but only in an accident that occurs in Massachusetts, up to a
+your carbut only in accidents that occur in Massachusettsup to a basic

-the driver or passengers in your car are not covered under this Part.
+or passengers in your car are not covered under this Part.
 If you want

-coverage when driving outside of Massachusetts, or in places where the
+coverage when you drive outside of Massachusetts, or in places where the

-public has no right of access, or for guests who ride in your car,
+public has no right of access, or for guests who ride in your car, you

 Part 2: Personal Injury Protection (PIP)